Gaël Monthurel: Career

-In 1992 he was a member of the French handball team which won the bronze medal.
+In 1992 he was a member of the French team which won bronze medals at the 1992 Olympics.
+This was the first time ever, France won a medal at any major international tournament.
 He played three matches and scored four goals.

 Four years later he finished fourth with the French team in the 1996 Olympic tournament.
 He played four matches and scored three goals.

+Coaching

+In 1998 he took over at the French team US Saintes HB.
+Later he coached Gonfreville l'Orcher, Bourgoin-Jallieu, ES Falaise Calvados and CO Vernouillet.

+In 2012 he joined the coaching staff at the Qatari club El Jaish SC.